robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “Sarah?
 All good?”

 “I'm fine, thanks.
-I’m actually at the airport, and was wondering if you wouldn’t mind—”
+I’m actually at the airport, and was wondering if you wouldn’t mind — ”

 “Stay there,” I said.
 “I’ll be there as quick as I can.”